Sharing how we’re loving life and living it to the fullest!

 - Empty water bottles.
 Sure, you can carry bottles with water in them for you and the kids to drink…BUT, you will also need empty ones.
 This will ensure that you have an “emergency” bathroom on board at all times.
 Be sure to reduce speed when using the emergency bathroom and do not make any sudden turns, as this will cause the water bottle contents to spill and invariably be sprayed throughout your vehicle.
 AND…if you didn’t follow Tip 3, you will not have the necessary materials to clean up the emerging mess.

 - Pets.
 Why do you torture yourself?
-Drop that sweet puppy off with your sister or friend. (there’s no need to tell her that the dog gets excited and may sometimes pee on the floor, or takes food all around the house, or wakes up at the crack of dawn like a rooster).
+Drop that sweet puppy off with your sister or friend, unless you have a trip to Wales with the dog, where they are beloved and always welcomed.
 Carry your pet on your road trip at your own risk.

 - Games.
 Do you remember playing the license plate game when you were kids (Dad…there’s Florida, there’s a car from New York)??
 Forget about it.
 The kids have caught on and are smarter.
 My son knocks out most states at the truck stops and those big rigs carrying cars on the back. (total cheaters!)
 Why do you want to MAKE yourself entertain the kids??
 Let them pick their scabs, their boogers, draw on the windows with their spit, and all the fun things we did as kids. (although, you can’t throw things out the windows anymore, it’s illegal and considered littering in most states).
 Books are a nice quiet activity for the car as is coloring (just be sure you didn’t include sharpies in your crayon box, or glue, or glitter)